-Aquagear products are only available online at this time.
-And from what I've seen, they're only available in three places: Amazon, eBay, and the Aquagear website.
+Aquagear products are only sold online at this time.
+And from what I've seen, they're only available at a few places.

 Because when you do, you can also get a 20% discount on replacement filters through their filter subscription service.
 This is only available at the manufacturer website.

-And, last I checked, they have free shipping, and they accept major credit cards plus PayPal and Amazon Pay.
+And, last I checked, they have free shipping, and they accept major credit cards plus PayPal.

 What kind of warranty does it have?